Challenge accepted: from Youth ChalleNGe to Soldier

 |1

-This work, Challenge accepted: from Youth ChalleNGe to Soldier, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Challenge accepted: from Youth ChalleNGe to Soldier, by MAJ Robert Taylor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT